Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Experimental methodology

 \subsection{Datasets}

-The experiments were carried out using \textbf{$94$} public datasets from the \acrfull{openml} ~\cite{Vanschoren:2014} website\footnote{\url{http://www.openml.org/}}, a free scientific platform for standardization of \acrshort{ml} experiments, collaboration and sharing empirical results.
+\begin{sloppypar} The experiments were carried out using \textbf{$94$} public datasets from the \acrfull{openml}~\citep{Vanschoren:2014} website\footnote{\url{http://www.openml.org/}}, a free scientific platform for standardization of \acrshort{ml} experiments, collaboration and sharing empirical results\footnote{Initially, there were 100 datasets, but 6 of them spent too much time to finish their tuning jobs.
+They consumed over 1000 hours when we proceeded with their interruption.}.
 Binary and multiclass classification datasets were selected, varying the number of attributes (D) ($3 \leq D \leq 1300$) and examples (N) ($100 \leq N \leq 45000$).
-In all selected datasets each class (C) has at least $10$ examples, to allow the use of the stratified methodology.
-All datasets, with their main characteristics, are presented in Tables~\ref{tab:data1}~and~\ref{tab:data2} at~\ref{app:datasets}.
+In all the selected datasets, each class (C) has at least $10$ examples to allow the use of the stratified methodology.
+All datasets, with their main characteristics, are presented in Tables~\ref{app:data1}~to~\ref{app:data5} at~\autoref{app:datasetsComplete}. \end{sloppypar}